Safeguarding Multimodal Knowledge Copyright in the RAG-as-a-Service Environment

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated strong capabilities across a wide range of tasks, but they often suffer from hallucinations and outdated knowledge learned in the static parameters.
-To mitigate these limitations, Retrieval-Augmented Generation (RAG) \citep{lewis2020retrieval,guu2020retrieval,asai2023self} has emerged as a promising paradigm that augments LLMs with up-to-date external knowledge retrieved at inference time.
-RAG has further evolved into a service-oriented model known as RAG-as-a-Service (RaaS) platforms, where platforms like LlamaIndex \citep{Liu_LlamaIndex_2022} facilitate the construction of shared knowledge bases contributed by multiple knowledge providers (Figure \ref{fig:motivation}).
-Importantly, these systems adopt a ``usable but not visible'' policy: RAG service provider can leverage the contributed knowledge without directly accessing the raw data.
+Large Language Models (LLMs) often suffer from hallucinations and outdated knowledge, which Retrieval-Augmented Generation (RAG) mitigates by retrieving external knowledge at inference time \citep{lewis2020retrieval,guu2020retrieval,asai2023self}.
+RAG has further evolved into RAG-as-a-Service (RaaS), where platforms such as LlamaIndex \citep{Liu_LlamaIndex_2022} enable shared knowledge bases contributed by multiple providers (Figure~\ref{fig:motivation}).
+These systems follow a “usable but not visible” policy: service providers can use contributed knowledge without direct access to raw data.

-While this model facilitates a virtuous cycle between knowledge providers and RAG service providers, it also raises \textbf{critical copyright concerns}: knowledge providers need mechanisms to trace data usage and restrict access to authorized services.
-Since unauthorized RAG providers typically utilize the entire shared knowledge base, knowledge provider can embed watermarks at the knowledge base level.
-This ensures that if watermark signals appear in a RAG provider’s output, they serve as definitive evidences that the entire database has been used, as illustrated in the lower part of Figure \ref{fig:motivation}.
+While RaaS enables a mutually beneficial ecosystem between knowledge providers and service platforms, it also introduces \textbf{copyright and ownership challenges}.
+In particular, providers require mechanisms to reliably trace data usage and restrict access to authorized services.
+Since unauthorized RAG providers typically utilize the entire shared knowledge base, a practical solution is to embed watermarks at the knowledge base level.
+The detection of these watermark signals in a provider’s output can then serve as strong evidence of unauthorized data usage (Figure~\ref{fig:motivation}, bottom).